 I became aware of other aspects of mental health and their interaction with learning disabilities, for example Autism, a developmental disorder characterised by troubles with social interaction and communication, and by restricted and repetitive behaviour.
 Most importantly, I learned how the patients are affected and how to build communication and trust with their family members.
+Positive behaviour support is an intervention designed to improve social skills, communication, and functioning in individuals with developmental disabilities.
 This valuable learning experience included information about policies, regulation, and advocacy relating to persons with disabilities.
 The staff were extremely welcoming and helpful, and offered me very useful career advice – recommendations of areas in which I could conduct further research and strengthen my career development.
 I also very much appreciated the professional approach, compassion, and sound judgement of my fellow staff members.
 I am very grateful for having had the opportunity to work with doctors and nurses who are committed to improving the lives of people with disabilities.

 I feel very fulfilled as a result of this work experience as I have learnt so much about mental health.
 This internship experience increased my confidence, enriched my medical knowledge, and enabled me to make a lot of helpful contacts.
 The most challenging part of this experience was trying to help patients who had difficulties using the toilet as you had to carefully manage personal privacy.